BjBodner/itersolve/README.md

 #### optional-dependencies
 This are otpimal dependancey groups that can be installed via 'pip install .[tests]'.
-One group is included for dependancies required for testing.
-A second group is included for PySpark based dependancies.
+One group is included for dependencies required for testing.
+A second group is included for PySpark based dependencies.

 ### tool
 This section defines the configurations for additional tools used to format, lint, type-check, and analysis Python code.